Gold Drum and Bugle Corps: History

-The Hawthorne Gold Drum and Bugle Corps was founded in 2005 in Hawthorne, California, by Dr. Donald Flaherty & Juan C. Leguizamon.
+The Hawthorne Gold Drum and Bugle Corps was founded in 2005 in Hawthorne, California, by Dr. Donald Flaherty.
 Dr. Flaherty was the corps' executive director until 2022.

 For its first five seasons, the corps competed only within the state of California.
 In 2010, the corps relocated to Oceanside, in order to be accessible to more of the youth of Southern California and changed its name to Gold Drum and Bugle Corps.

 The corps first ventured out of California in 2011, traveling to Salt Lake City for one performance, then on to Loveland and Denver, Colorado for DCI's Drums Along the Rockies regional competitions.

 Gold first attended the DCI World Championships in 2007, when DCI traveled west to Pasadena.
 Since 2012, Gold has traveled to the Midwest to attend the DCI World Championships in Michigan City, Marion, and Indianapolis, Indiana.

 In 2013, Gold was joined by students from the Laizhou Martial Arts Institute of Laizhou, China as performers in the corps' show, "East Meets West."
 The school had been featured performers in the 2008 Beijing Olympics Opening Ceremony.

 Gold celebrated its 20th Anniversary in 2025, which also marked the corps' first time joining the DCI Texas Tour at the Southwestern Championship.

-Following it's 20th Anniversary, Gold rebranded, bringing a new look to the organization.
+Following its 20th Anniversary, Gold rebranded, bringing a new look to the organization.

 Sponsorship

 The Gold Drum and Bugle Corps is sponsored by Gold Youth Arts Organization, Inc., a 501(c)(3) musical organization.
-The Executive Director is Kevin Valentine.
+The executive director is Kevin Valentine.